-Online courses are delivered via the Internet with course materials and student work posted in Canvas under Student Portal.
-Instructor/student interaction is conducted through e-mail, discussion boards, or chat sessions.
-Depending upon course structure, tests and examinations may either be provided online or oncampus at a specified time.
-In either case, student identification is required to ensure the integrity of the testing process.
+Online courses are delivered via the Internet with course materials and student work posted in Canvas under My Mid-South.
+Instructor/student interaction may be conducted through e-mail, discussion boards, chat sessions, video or other online tools.
+Depending upon course structure, tests and examinations may either be provided online or on-campus at a specified time.
+In either case, student identification is required along with required testing procedures to ensure the integrity of the testing process.